-The first settlement to be established in South Australia was Kingscote, Kangaroo Island, on 26 July 1836, five months before Adelaide was founded.
+The first settlement to be established in South Australia was at Kingscote, Kangaroo Island, on 26 July 1836 — five months before Adelaide was founded.
 The aim was to establish the province as a centre of civilisation for free immigrants, promising civil liberties and religious tolerance.
-Today, South Australia is known as a state of festivals and of fine wine.
-The state’s economy centres on the agricultural, manufacturing and mining industries.
+Today, South Australia is known as a state of festivals and of fine wine, with the state’s economy based around the agricultural, manufacturing and mining industries.

-More than half of Australia’s wines are produced in the South Australian wine regions including: the Barossa Valley, Clare Valley, McLaren Vale, Coonawarra, the Riverland and the Adelaide Hills.
-Fine food and wine from this region can be enjoyed on our air tours in South Australia.
+More than half of Australia’s wines are produced in South Australia's wine regions, including the Barossa Valley, Clare Valley, McLaren Vale, Coonawarra, the Riverland and the Adelaide Hills.

-One of Australia’s quaintest outback opal towns, Andamooka is situated 600km north of Adelaide and is reached by bitumen via the townships of Woomera and Roxby Downs.
-It is a unique town of miner’s homes and semi-dugouts nestled on top of a hidden network of underground diggings which have uncovered countless stunning gemstones.
-Want to see great Opals.
-Have a look Andamooka Opals.
+One of Australia’s quaintest outback opal towns, Andamooka is situated 600 km north of Adelaide and is reached by road via the townships of Woomera and Roxby Downs.
+It is a unique town of miner’s homes and semi-dugouts nestled on top of a hidden network of underground diggings that have uncovered countless stunning gemstones.
+Want to see great Opals?
+See Andamooka Opals

-Opal was first found in Coober Pedy on the 1 February 1915 and since then has been supplying the world with the majority of its gem quality opal.
+Opal was first found in Coober Pedy on February 1, 1915, and since then, the town has supplied the world with the majority of its gem-quality opal.
 Coober Pedy today relies as much on tourism as on the opal mining industry to provide the community with employment and sustainable development.
 Much of the accommodation in this unique South Australian town is located underground.

 Coober Pedy has evolved into one of the most unique places in Australia and perhaps the world.
 It is a cosmopolitan town with a population of 3,500 and over 45 different nationalities.
 The relaxed and friendly lifestyle of the town has made it a breeding ground for cultural tolerance, diversity and acceptance.
-Want to stay underground while at Coober Pedy.
-Have a look at Coober Pedy Experience & The Desert Cave.
+Want to stay underground while at Coober Pedy?
+See Coober Pedy Experience & The Desert Cave.

-Population 10, William Creek is one of the smallest towns in Australia.
-It is situated on the world’s largest working cattle station, Anna Creek Station, which is 24,000 square kilometre and part of the S. Kidman & Co empire.
+With a population of just ten, William Creek is one of the smallest towns in Australia.
+It is situated on the world’s largest working cattle station, the 24,000 square km Anna Creek Station and part of the S. Kidman & Co empire.

 Gawler Ranges & the Eyre Peninsula

 Stunning scenery formed by volcanic activity more than 1500 years ago is around every corner of the Gawler Ranges National Park.
 Access the Organ Pipes by 4WD and discover a series of dramatic, ochre-red, hexagonal volcanic columns.
-See vibrant wildflowers in spring or camp beneath a starry night sky in the great outdoors.
-See Australia’s fourth largest salt lake, Lake Gairdner which when dry has been the site of numerous land-speed record attempts.
-Land at Wudina airstrip and drive to Baird Bay which offers the opportunity to swim with sea-lions and dolphins on organised tours.
-Drive by 4WD up the Eyre Peninsula and stay at Kangaluna Bush Safari Camp.
-Drive out to the magnificent salt lake of Lake Gairdner.
-For accommodation that is second to none.
-Find yourself in first class tent accommodation, have a look at Gawler Rangers Safaris.
+See vibrant wildflowers in spring, or camp beneath a starry night sky in the great outdoors.
+See Australia’s fourth largest salt lake, Lake Gairdner that, when dry, has been the site of numerous land-speed record attempts.